Recently I have discussed How to install WordPress locally using the XAMPP server?

 By default, your hosting will install the few WordPress plugins at the time of installation.
 You can check these plugins first, if you find valuable and necessary you can keep it otherwise you can deactivate/delete it by going Plugins>Installed plugins

 Delete default themes

-Note- You won’t be able to delete the currently activated theme if you want to delete it first activate another theme and then delete the theme.
+Note- You won’t be able to delete the currently activated theme if you want to delete it first activate another theme and then remove the theme.